MeraMadness/MeraHypr/README.md

 </div>

-## How to Change the Wallpaper
+## How to Change the Wallpaper, it will change the Color Scheme.

 **CTRL + Super + W** - You can Select the Wallpaper.

 **Super + Shift + W** - it will choose it randomly.

-**if you are using Pywal, the Wallpaper is going to change the color scheme and everything.**

 ## Credits